-We spoke to WNW Member #103 Sara Shelton about her brave and very necessary new project, We Get Depressed.
+Overshare is a Working Not Working event series and podcast that features honest conversations with our favorite creatives about the tough stuff we don't talk about in public often enough.
+As Mental Health Awareness Month comes to a close, we're sharing Episode 7, which celebrates a project that builds awareness year-round.
+This conversation couldn't be closer to capturing what Overshare is all about.
+WNW Member #103 Sara Shelton sat down with our friend Claire Wasserman, founder of Ladies Get Paid, about her brave and very necessary project We Get Depressed.
 Having battled depression herself, and losing her brother to it, Sara knows better than anyone the importance of starting a cause that directly tackles one of depression’s false and most dangerous calling cards: that you're alone in your depression.

 "I was walking my dog, thinking about how, statistically speaking, I was walking by tons of people who get depressed.
 And wouldn’t it be comforting to just know who they were, so we could do a little nod, like, 'Yep, I get you.'
 When I got home from that walk, I bought the URL for We Get Depressed, googled 'how to build an online store,' and now here we are."

-We also explored depression's link with creativity: "We’re thinkers!
+In the interview below, Sara also discusses depression's link with creativity: "We’re thinkers!
 We over analyze and question things and sweat all the details...
 I try to think of it as a package deal.
 Being creative means that sometimes, I’ll struggle with depression.
 But it also means that sometimes, I’ll get to feel funny and smart and excited to make things.
 I try hard to be okay with that package because, for one, I don’t have a choice - I’m stuck with myself.
 But also because when I’m in a good place, I really like getting to be me."

 Get your t-shirt here to let others know they're not alone.